-This "vampire fungus" is used externally and works very well against Athlete's foot, as can be read in the medical test results we summarized here
+This "cannibal fungus" is used externally and works very well against Athlete's foot, as can be read in the medical test results we summarized here

 .
 The fungal spores we offer here are mixed with silica powder by the factory that produces this product.
 The silica acts as a desiccant and prevents perspiration, keeping the skin dry so that the infection will subside quicker.
 The results treating even the most resistant cases of nail fungus (Onychomycosis) are good.
 Pythium oligandrum is the mortal enemy of infectious skin fungi and fungi in general, and will achieve good results with many other fungal skin infections that are not mentioned here for lack of space.
 It even kills fungi on walls and fungal plant pests.
 There were successful human trials